ginger-society/create-gingerjs-app/README.md

 # react_py
-A helper library for gingerJs
+A helper library for gingerJs (A Truly Full-Stack Development Experience with Python)